On Thursday November 7th, 2019 ECOO announced its winners of the prestigious Making IT Happen Award for 2019.

 These often are the people who are doing so many impressive things that they don’t fit in to a typical award category and rarely receive the recognition they deserve.
 I think you’ll find that to be true when you hear who our winners are this year.

-This teacher is a brave outspoken person on social media about issues that matter for students and teachers and as a result has been interviewed about education on Rogers Television, and CBC.
+This teacher is a brave outspoken person on social media about issues that matter for students and teachers and as a result has been interviewed about education on Rogers Television and CBC.

-They also present about education and technology, and the areas where they intersect at education conferences in Canada and the US and to parent groups in Ontario.
+They also present about education and technology, and the areas where they intersect, at education conferences in Canada and the US and to parent groups in Ontario.

-From Grand Erie District School Board and Major Ballachey Public School in Brantford, congratulations to Andrew Campbell
+From Grand Erie District School Board and Major Ballachey Public School in Brantford, congratulations to Andrew Campbell.

-Our 2nd winner has been teaching for 15 years and has been presenting on #edtech since 2009.
+One of our winners has been teaching for 15 years and has been presenting on #edtech since 2009.

-A board VR technology specialist and Ministry of Education VR researcher this computer and software engineering teacher develops locally sourced digital technology programs that win awards and launch graduations into successful careers.
+A board VR technology specialist and Ministry of Education VR researcher, this computer and software engineering teacher develops locally sourced digital technology programs that win awards and launch graduations into successful careers.

 From Upper Grand District School Board, and Centre Wellington District High School in Fergus congratulations to Timothy King.